awave1/notes/content/cpsc571/database-design.md

 #### Conceptual Schema

 Conceptual schema has nothing to do with the database that you have.
 It needs to be DBMS independent.
 It should be understandable to a non-specialist.
+Written using **DDL - Data Definition Language**.

 - Using the high-level model:
   - Entities and relationships are identified